 The Technology, Media and Telecommunications Review: Lithuania

-An effective system, which would encourage the growth of an innovative economy, is seen by the Lithuanian government as a strategic objective.
-Lithuania is focused on the development of high-level scientific knowledge, scientific research, experimental development, as well as fostering innovative business, intersectoral business cooperation and technology transfer.
+An effective system to encourage the growth of an innovative economy in Lithuania is seen by the government as a strategic objective.
+Lithuania is focused on the development of high-level scientific knowledge, scientific research and experimental development, as well as fostering innovative business, intersectoral business cooperation and technology transfer.

-Lithuania is particularly strong in the health and biotechnology area (worth about 1 per cent of the GDP),2 where the government is continuously committed to provide support.
-The annual growth of the Lithuanian life sciences sector is 19 per cent, which is one of the most rapid growth paces across the European Union.3 Photonics is another advanced area in Lithuania, where 700 specialists are employed in the laser industry.4 In fintech, with the support of the Lithuanian Bank, Lithuania is experiencing the emergence of many new pilot projects, such as the Fintech Sandbox, Blockchain Sandbox, Open Banking Sandbox and Energy Sandbox.5
+Lithuania is particularly strong in the health and biotechnology area (worth about 1 per cent of the country's GDP),2 where the government is continuously committed to providing support.
+The annual growth rate in the Lithuanian life sciences sector is 19 per cent, which is one of the most rapid growth paces seen across the European Union.3 Photonics is another advanced area in Lithuania, where close to a thousand specialists are employed in the laser industry.4 In fintech, with the support of the Lithuanian Bank, Lithuania is experiencing the emergence of many new pilot projects, such as the Fintech Sandbox, Blockchain Sandbox, Open Banking Sandbox and Energy Sandbox.5

-Electronic communication market revenue grew by 1.8 per cent in 2020.8 At the end of 2019 there were 3.7 million active SIM cards (132 per cent of the total Lithuanian population).9 The internet is used by almost 80 per cent of the population (in the 16–34 age group, the figure reaches 99 per cent),10 and average broadband speeds are 55MB/s with fast public Wi-Fi.
-According to Ookla Global Speed Test data of September 2020, Lithuania ranks 21st in the world by internet speed.11
+Electronic communication market revenue grew by 5.5 per cent in 2021.7 By the middle of 2021 there were 3.65 million active SIM cards (131 per cent of the total Lithuanian population).8 The internet is used by 82.2 per cent of the population (in the 16 to 29 age group, the figure reaches 99.1 per cent),9 and average broadband speeds are 55MB/s with fast public WiFi.
+According to Ookla Global Speedtest data of August 2021, Lithuania ranks 33rd in the world in terms of internet speed.10

-In terms of electronic governance services in Lithuania, the country is classified as having a 'highly developed e-government'.
-On the Electronic Government Development Index (EGDI), Lithuania ranked 20th in the world in 2020, rising 20 positions in two years.
+In terms of electronic governance services in Lithuania, the country is classified as having a highly developed e-government.
+On the Electronic Government Development Index (EGDI), Lithuania ranked 20th in the world in 2020, rising 20 positions in two years.11

 i The regulators